 Environmental Studies

-The environmental studies program integrates and builds upon Wofford’s strong programs in the sciences, social sciences and humanities and provides a cross-curricular program of study that requires foundational work in all three areas.
+The environmental studies program integrates and builds upon Wofford’s strong programs in the social sciences, sciences and humanities and provides a cross-curricular regimen of study that requires foundational work in all three areas.
 Students study the environment in ways that excite their particular interests as they pursue either a B.A. or B.S.

 Recent graduates in environmental studies joined: